emmajanedrews/base-template/_posts/2017-08-25-the-story-of-one-buyers-real-estate-nightmare.md

 Today, I’ve got a story to tell you about a buyer who lost their dream home all because they decided to sleep on the decision instead of making a move.

-A while back I had a listing on a market.
+A while back I had a listing on the market.
 In today’s market, things are moving quickly—listings often receive multiple offers within a week.
 In the case of this listing, specifically, a buyer came along after just a couple of days and gave an offer that was under the asking price.

 Since the seller was already receiving a lot of activity and competing offers, they felt confident shooting back a counteroffer that was a little higher than the one the buyer originally gave.